dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 while you type.

-60    PART 2  How VBA Works with Excel

 Because a collection is also an object, collections have methods.
 The following macro uses the Add method for the Workbooks collection:

 Sub AddAWorkbook()